LukeMS/keltor/rst/index.rst

    :target: _static/img/map_kingdoms(big).jpg
    :align: right

 This map shows the boundaries of each kingdom as laid out by the Imperial Throne.
 The areas include both civilized and wilderness lands.
 Populations tend toward higher density in coastal regions and along rivers.
 This leaves the vast open lands largely under populated, even unpopulated.
 At its widest point the land mass is about 1500 miles by 1000 miles, roughly 1,160,000 square miles.
-Having a population estimated at 30,000,000 there is a great deal of room for growth in the Middle Lands.
+Having a population estimated at 30,000,000 there is a great deal of room for growth in the `Middle Lands`_.

 The Imperial Throne has erected a series of stone obelisk that mark the boarders of all the kingdoms.
 Each obelisk is clearly marked, showing what kingdom is being entered, and numbered with an Imperial address number.
 They are spaced about one half mile apart which makes their line easy to see.
 There are roughly 10,000 of these stones.
 All are uniformed in make, being hard stone with a 5 ft base, 10 ft tall, weighting over 12 tons and having a hexagonal column configuration that tapers to about 2 ft at the top.
 Two of the six sides are engraved, showing the kingdom that will be entered, the Imperial identifying number of the obelisk and the Imperial Seal.
 Also engraved, in several languages on the other four faces, is a copy of the Imperial law that outlines the penalty for moving, removing or otherwise tampering with one of these obelisk.
 That punishment is to be drawn and quartered.
 Luckily this does not happen often as the stones are very hard to move.
 Each stone is inspected every two years.